-OVERVOLTAGE PROTECTION/BROWN-OUT (C AND D VERSIONS)
+OVERVOLTAGE PROTECTION / BROWN-OUT

-The C and D versions of NCP1380 combine brown-out and overvoltage detection on pin 7.
+NCP1379 combine brown-out and overvoltage detection on the pin Fault.

-Figure 43.
+Figure 36.
 Brown-out and Overvoltage Protection

 In order to protect the power supply against low input voltage condition, the pin 7 permanently monitors a fraction of the bulk voltage through a voltage divider.
-When this image of bulk voltage is below the $V{\rm BO}$ threshold, the controller stops switching.
-When the bulk voltage comes back within safe limits, the circuit will restart pulsing only when V{CC} reaches $V{CC(on)}$ (Figure 44): this ensures a clean startup sequence with soft-start.
-The hysteresis for the brown-out function is implemented with a high side current source sinking 10 μ A when the brown-out comparator is high ($V{bulk} < V{bulk(on)}$)
+When this image of bulk voltage is below the V{BO} threshold, the controller stops switching.
+When the bulk voltage comes back within safe limits, the circuit restarts pulsing.
+The hysteresis for the brown-out function is implemented with a high side current source sinking 10 μ A when the brown-out comparator is high $(V{bulk} > V{bulk(on)})$